Botanical and herbal products global regulatory

 Herbal and Botanical products market

-As per a report, the global botanical ingredients market size was estimated at USD 131.5 billion in 2019 and is expected to grow at a compound annual growth rate (CAGR) of 7.0% from 2020 to 2027.
-This growth is thought to be due to growing consumer awareness towards health and safety and this would have a positive impact on the market for botanical ingredients.
+A report estimated the global botanical ingredients market size at USD 131.5 billion in 2019 and projected a compound annual growth rate (CAGR) of 7.0% from 2020 to 2027.
+Growing consumer awareness towards health and safety is believed to drive this growth, positively impacting the market for botanical ingredients.

 Products like Ginkgo Biloba, ginseng, echinacea, and garlic are the major selling botanical products in the U.S. Ginkgo biloba became popular for its anti-inflammatory and anti-infective properties in the U.S. Ginseng is known for its high content of phenolic compounds, ginsenosides, and saponins, such as carotenoids and carbohydrates and is used for various uses such as Anti-oxidant, control blood sugar, etc.